 “Uhm, what’s happening?”
 He tensed as he wondered if she had simply brought him to a dead end to attack him.
 His Spirit was still asleep!

-“Relax, dragon boy, we’re there,” she said and then she pressed her hand against what had simply looked like a crack.
-But there was a grinding sound and a second of wall moved.
+“Relax, dragon boy, we’re here,” she said and then she pressed her hand against what had simply looked like a crack.
+But there was a grinding sound and a section of wall moved.
 A door appeared before them and she gestured for him to follow after her.

 He hesitated there.
 The smell coming out of this strange secret opening was not foul.
 Not exactly.
 In fact, it reminded him a little bit of the spices that his mother used when she made a curry.
 They were rich and exotic, but also cloying.

 “Stop lingering!
 This isn’t a tourist destination,” she hissed.

 With an impatient movement the girl grabbed his wrist and yanked him through the door after her.
 It ground closed behind them.
 There was a set of stone stairs that lead up one more floor and opened up into a half-moon shaped room.
 The air was hazy with incense.
 The walls were covered with ancient tapestries that showed hordes of locusts landing on and devouring a farmer’s crop.
 The people shown in these tapestries ran in terror as their entire livelihood was destroyed.
 And on the opposite wall was a stone throne.
 It reminded him of the one that Valerius sat in, except it was in the Below in a secret room instead of the airy confines of the castle.
 Not that he had ever seen Valerius’ throne.
 But there had been some documentaries on television about it.